Welcome to Supervision

 Practicalities

-My fees at present are £50.00 per hour,
+My fees at present are £60.00 per hour

-do however charge for sessions which you miss, unless you give me at least one week’s notice.
-I practice at the above address.
+for the sessions when I am away; I do however charge for sessions which you miss, unless you give me at least one week’s

 Transport: